Emo Speedway: 2000s

-2006 started out much better than in 2005 as the season opener on May 20 took place as scheduled.
-The BRA decided to include rain dates set for 1:00pm on Sunday if the races were canceled on the Saturday night.
-The season only saw one rain date used which was on Sunday, August 13.
-2006 also saw the return of Super Stocks to Emo Speedway in almost a decade.
-The Special took place on July 22, 2006 with 15 cars traveling from Thunder Bay, Ontario, Winnipeg, Manitoba, Bemidji, Minnesota, and Ashland, Wisconsin.
+2006 started much better than 2005 as the season opener on May 20 took place as scheduled.
+The BRA decided to include rain dates set for 1:00 pm on Sunday if the races were canceled on a Saturday night.
+The season only saw one rain date used, which was on Sunday, August 13.
+In 2006, the series also saw the return of Super Stocks to Emo Speedway after almost a decade.
+The Special took place on July 22, 2006, with 15 cars traveling from Thunder Bay, Ontario, Winnipeg, Manitoba, Bemidji, Minnesota, and Ashland, Wisconsin.
 The winner was Gary Nelson Jr. out of Blackduck, MN.

-The 2007 season started on May 19 with cloudy skies and a temperature of 10C (50F).
+The 2007 season began on May 19, with cloudy skies and a temperature of 10°C (50°F).
 An average crowd for an opener braved the cold temperatures to watch the action.
-2007 was a wet then dry season.
+2007 was a wet season followed by a dry season.
 One week after cold temperatures, a full day of rain the following Saturday canceled the races.
-The following week the Modified feature was rained out.
-June 9 was also a complete rain out.
+The following week, the Modified feature was rained out.
+June 9 was also a complete rainout.
 June 16 had beautiful weather, the first of the year, but the weekend after saw the features rained out.
 Canada Day Celebrations on June 30 had a double whammy.
 The features from June 23 ran plus a full show!

-The second half of the season had only on rain out (July 14) but from then on it was great.
-The Super Stock Special of 2007 saw 15 cars once again compete.
-The added bonus was that they were also competing in the first year of the Northern Super Stock Touring Series, Emo being the second race of the three race series.
+The second half of the season had only one rainout (July 14), but from then on, it was great.
+The 2007 Super Stock Special saw 15 cars compete once again.
+The bonus was that they were also competing in the first year of the Northern Super Stock Touring Series, with Emo being the second of the three-race series.
 The winner was #20 Kevin Penner of Blumenort, Manitoba, Canada.

-The Emo Fall Fair drew a huge crowd and a large car count.
-27 WISSOTA Modifieds appeared for day one while 23 showed for day two.
+The Emo Fall Fair drew a huge crowd and a large number of cars.
+27 WISSOTA Modifieds appeared for day one, while 23 showed up for day two.
 In the WISSOTA Midwest Modifieds, 19 cars entered on day one and 22 entered on Day 2.
 In the Street Stocks, 15 started on Friday, and 14 started on Saturday.
 It was great weather and an exciting two nights of racing.

 2008 was a wet start.
 Although the track would run its first four races of the season, there was no racing for three weeks out of four in June.
 On July 19, the Northern Super Stock Touring Series was rained out halfway after a record total of 16 WISSOTA Super Stocks had arrived.
-The race was rescheduled for August 2 where only 7 cars returned.
+The race was rescheduled for August 2, where only 7 cars returned.
 However, the Annual Fall Fair Specials had beautiful weather.
-But on August 23 and September 6, the races were cut short and canceled respectively.
+However, on August 23 and September 6, the races were cut short and subsequently canceled.

 In late September, 300 dump truck loads (3,500 yards) of clay were added to the track.
-A complete resurfacing was done to the track.
+A complete resurfacing of the track was done.